notvillers/GoDaddyAPI-dyndns/README.md

 ### Logging
 On the first run, if you do not have the **log.txt** in the runnin/working directory, it will generate it.
-When you are running it by yourself, it writes all of the logs to the cli too.
+When you are running it by yourself, it writes all of the logs to cli too.

 ### Running it with a system daemon
 If you want to run it with a more simple utility tool, like crontab, where you can not set a running/working directory, then you should run the **bot.py** with an argument which leads to the directory where the **login.txt** and **ip.txt** are stored, for example: